maclover7/myblog/_posts/2015-08-27-the-cashier.markdown

 categories: payments stripe
 ---

 Welcome to my first blog post!
-Sorry about the delay between my welcome and initial technical post -- been very busy so far this summer.
+Sorry about the delay between my welcome and initial technical post -- I've been very busy so far this summer.
 This blog post will mainly be focusing on payments, and how to interact with Stripe's Ruby library.

 So, let's get started by talking about what Stripe actually is.
 Stripe is a company which provides a simple API (and client libraries in many